 After the .MTM LLE ON command is entered, MTM checks that the PSM was enabled at MTM sysgen.
 If the PSM was not enabled, this command is rejected.
 If the PSM was enabled, MTM issues an SVC13 to set queue 0 to enforced priority order and loads the LLE.
 MTM then checks the LLE revision level to ensure that the proper terminal user (TUB) structure is used.
-An error message is then output to the system console to inform the user that LLE has been cancelled.
+If the structures do not match, an error message is output to the system console to inform the user that LLE has been cancelled.